bucrogers/Dockerfiles-for-windows/README.md

 # Dockerfiles for Windows

 All have been built and tested under Windows Server 2016 TP5.
-Built Images for all of the below available at [DockerHub/brogersyh](https://hub.docker.com/r/brogersyh/)

 * sqlexpress: SQL Server 2014 Express
   * See sqlexpress\dockerfile for usage details